isaacnmm/pestpolicy-hugo2XX/content/posts/do-moles-have-eyes/index.md

 ## **Do Moles See Their Prey?**
 Moles dont use their eyes to locate their food.
 They use their nostrils to locate foods such as earthworms, snails, spiders, centipedes among other small insects.

-Research has shown that moles are some of the few mammals that can smell in stereo.�Their nostrils can detect odors independently.
+Research has shown that moles are some of the few mammals that can smell in stereo.Their nostrils can detect odors independently.

 Different signals are sent to the brain, making it possible to discern the direction of the smell.
 Thus, they have the ability to differentiate food from other things by picking up the intensity of smell.
 ## **Do Moles See Predators?**
 Although moles spend most of their time in their underground tunnels, they come out to look for mates especially during spring.

 This makes them vulnerable to predators such as cats, dogs and birds of prey.
-However, they also have ways of evading predators.�Since they have a poor eyesight, they wont see predators.
+However, they also have ways of evading predators.Since they have a poor eyesight, they wont see predators.

 However, their stereo sense of smell (both nostrils sniff independently) allows them to detect potential predators and retreat to their tunnels.
 With one sniff, a mole is able to tell there is a cat around.
 In fact, pouring soiled cat litter into holes made by moles can repel them.
 ## **Conclusion**
 Moles have eyes but they are not used for seeing things.
 They are however able to differentiate light and dark as portrayed by their tendency to avoid light.

-Lack of functional eyes doesnt prevent them from surviving in their environment.�They compensate for the poor eyesight with a powerful sense of touch on their nose.
+Lack of functional eyes doesnt prevent them from surviving in their environment.They compensate for the poor eyesight with a powerful sense of touch on their nose.

 In addition they have a powerful stereo sense of smell.
 These two qualities allow them to navigate in their tunnels, locate food, mate and evade predators.